dianna-ai/dianna/docs/IO_overview.md

 # Overview of methods I/O types and dimensions

-This document provides an overview about the input and ouyput of functions/methods used in Dianna.
-There are two views to facilitate the explorations:
+This document provides an overview of the input and output of functions/methods used in Dianna.
+There are two views to facilitate the
+explorations:

 - Dianna functions view 1: the view is based on the type of the data:
   Timeseries, Image, Text, Tabular
 - Dianna functions view 2: the view is based on the methods: Explainer, RISE, LIME, KERNELSHAP, Visualization

-Each view provides link to documentation API.
+Each view provides links to related parts in the documentation API.

 ## Dianna functions view 1